nculwell/MathStudy/LinearAlgebra.md

 Many people also favor the Schaum's Outline for linear algebra as well as Schaum's *3,000 Solved Problems in Linear Algebra*.

 Some calculus books include an introduction to linear algebra.
 Among these are Apostol's *Calculus* and Hubbard and Hubbard's *Vector Calculus*.
+(Most calculus books include *some* introduction to linear algebra but it's usually cursory.)

 ## Axler